zhao-chunyu/SaliencyMamba/README.md

 - - **Comparison of Runtime and GPU memory.**

-    Better than the lightest network in the paper.
+    Better than the lightest network in the paper (Deng et al. 2019).

 <div align="center">
 <img src="fig\runtime.jpg" width="800" height="auto" />